Design and Technology

 10 |

-Design thinking and communication Materials, properties and uses (Skills based Desk Tidy project) Timber/Polymers materials and manufacturing |
+Design thinking and communication Timber/Polymers materials and manufacturing: Materials, properties and uses Skills based Desk Tidy project Engineering unit: Lamp manufacture Usability when designing prototypes |

 |